-Brianna Rego has been published in Scientific American with a January 2011 article “Radioactive Smoke” on polonium 210 poisoning in tobacco as highbrow investigative journalism.
+Brianna Rego (Lind) has been published in Scientific American with a January 2011 article “Radioactive Smoke” on polonium 210 poisoning in tobacco as highbrow investigative journalism.
 She received her Ph.D. in History of Science at Stanford University.
 Testing her appetite for archaeological research in 2005 in the humid jungles of the Maya world in her place of birth (Guatemala), she also honed an appetite for wry narrative while swatting insects and enduring the dirt and sweat of fieldwork.

 Michael Shanks, Archaeologist, is Hoskins Professor of Humanities at Stanford University, Director of Stanford University’s Humanities Lab and Co-Director of the Binchester Archaeology Project, also having excavated in Greece, Sicily and elsewhere around the world.
 Shanks is one of the world’s most influential archaeologists, an inventor of post-processual theory according to the World Archaeological Congress.
 Author of many pioneering books and publications, his Cambridge University Ph.D. was followed by a Docentur (Sc.D.) from University of Gothenburg, Sweden.

-Santana Shorty graduated from Stanford University in 2014 and is from the Navajo Nation.
+Santana Shorty graduated from Stanford University with her B.A. in 2014 and is from the Navajo Nation.
 A gifted singer of Navajo songs and deep on folklore, she is following the Stanford Humanities track.
 She is currently studying her native language and oral traditions and could intimately teach Southwest History.
 She enjoys wearing ridiculously large turquoise earrings and eating New Mexico red chile.
 She is also fiercely passionate about human rights and justice.
 She would make a great ambassador from the U.S. to anywhere.